 In the right place Cistus are entirely trouble free and will bloom freely.
 If the garden conditions are not good, Cistus x Dansereaui 'Decumbens' is well suited to growing in a tub provided it has good drainage.
-Mixing in grit with the compost will help and shelter from harsh frost and chilling winds.
-Cistus are rated amber wheelbarrow, although the shrubs do not need much attention once established it is a case of right plant right place and there can be problems finding a suitable sheltered spot .
+Mixing grit with the compost will help, and shelter from harsh frost and chilling winds.
+Cistus are rated amber wheelbarrow, although the shrubs do not need much attention once established it is a case of "right plant right place" and there can be problems finding the right place, ideally a sheltered spot .

-Another reason to colour code amber is because of the very cold winters of late Cistus are susceptible to extreme cold and so do not always come back in the spring, or can look a bit of a mess with brown scorched leaves.
+Another reason to colour code amber is because when there are very cold winters Cistus are susceptible and so do not always come back in the spring, or can look a bit of a mess with brown scorched leaves.
 Cistus are easily propagated by cuttings and as a precaution can be rooted in the summer and kept under glass for the winter to replace any plants killed over the winter.

 Cistus are suitable for gardens by the sea side, there are many more ideas on the Pinterest page and at gardening by the sea side.